martosaur/instructor_lite/pages/philosophy.md

 This makes sense, when you think about it.
 We're really good at creating strings in Software 1.0 from structured data, but we're terrible at creating structured data from strings.
-Nor are we any good any good at interpreting the semantic meaning of strings.
+Nor are we any good at interpreting the semantic meaning of strings.

 Therefore, it only makes sense to design experiences where we present them to the user for interpretation.
 Alas, our ubiquitous chatbot interface.